 “In Your Eyes”, both as a song and a music video still stands as a snapshot of the best of a certain time and style of music.
 That’s enough to ensure its place in rock history.
 Sometimes the true worth of a song, however, is in its staying power, in its long-term life.
 “In Your Eyes” was and is a song that meant something to a large group of people – fans as well as the people involved in its creation.
 That longevity, in the end, is more important than having a fleeting hit on the charts which is promptly forgotten.

 After parting ways in 1991, the Reivers reunited in 2008 for a show which sold out in one day.
 Due to that high demand, a second reunion show was added and they’ve been performing semi-regularly ever since, with an album of new material, called Second Story, debuting last year.

 “In Your Eyes” is still a staple of their live sets, and if you listen closely you can still see yourself in the eyes of the song, feel the spindizzy intoxication of the chiming, onrushing guitar and Longacre’s soaring vocals.
 “It could be the lights, you could call it poetry…”

 Rob Caldwell is a writer and librarian living near Toronto.
-He has written for various online publications, including The Allmusic Guide and No Depression music magazine.
+He has written for various online publications, including The Allmusic Guide, All About Jazz, and No Depression music magazine.